 - 0.25% APY on balances

 If you'd rather open an IRA Money Market Account, you also have that option.
 A $2,000 minimum deposit applies.
 These accounts earn the same APY, based on your balance, as CCU's standard Money Market Accounts.

-The Christmas Savings Account is designed to help you get a head start on setting aside money for holiday shopping.
+The Holiday Club Savings Account is designed to help you get a head start on setting aside money for holiday shopping.
 You can set up automatic deposits or transfers from your CCU checking account to fund your savings.
 Account details:

 - $5 minimum deposit to open